rpicon320/ECC-Core-Updates/replit.md

   - Review filtering by user role and sorting by date/rating/helpfulness
   - Featured reviews and admin responses system
+  - Review helpfulness voting and recommendation tracking ✓ Expanded product categories to include elder care specific items
+  - Added Dementia & Memory Care Aids for memory support products
+  - Added Sleep & Bedding for sleep quality and comfort products
+  - Added Rehabilitation & Therapy for recovery and physical therapy aids
+  - Added Transportation Aids and Personal Care & Grooming categories
-  - Review helpfulness voting and recommendation tracking ✓ Application fully operational with all core features functional
+  - Included sample products for new categories with realistic pricing and reviews ✓ Application fully operational with all core features functional